ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 where $a$ and $b$ are unknown values.

-1. Using the slope and *y*-intercept of the better graph, determine the quantities $a$ and $b$.
+1. Use the slope and *y*-intercept of the better graph to determine the quantities $a$ and $b$.

 ::: Question
 a.
 What is your measured value of $b$?
 What do you think $b$ should be, and what does it tell you about the relationship between period and length?

 b.
-What is the value of $a$ and what does it suggest? **Hint: Think of quantities that are physically relevant to the experiment.**
+What is the value of $a$, and what does it suggest? **Hint: Think of quantities that are physically relevant to the experiment.**

 c.
 Use dimensional analysis to show that this interpretation of $a$ makes sense.